John Spencer (boat designer): Biography

-Spencer was born in Melbourne and moved to Eketahuna in 1933.
+Spencer was born in Melbourne and moved to Eketāhuna in 1933.
 He spent most of his life in New Zealand.

+In the 1950s, Spencer established a boatbuilding workshop on Bute Road in Browns Bay, Auckland, where he pioneered construction techniques for lightweight flyer boats and yachts.

 He was a well-known designer of sailing boats of all sizes, including the Cherub, Javelin (NZ), Firebug and Flying Ant classes of sailing dinghies.
 His designs used thin plywood, hard chines, a vertical stem and stern and light displacement.
 The minimum weight for a Cherub hull was 50 kg and a Firebug is 40 kg.

 Spencer's most famous design was arguably the 62-foot hard-chined Infidel, later known as Ragtime, which he designed and built for Tom Clark, a New Zealand industrialist.
 Ragtime was launched in late 1964 and went on to win the 1967 Auckland Class A Championship.
 Eventually sold to US owners, Ragtime won the 1973 and 1975 Honolulu Transpac Races, the 2008 Transpac Tahiti Race, and Division II of the 2008 Sydney to Hobart Yacht Race.